ckgerteis/showa-digital-asset-archive/README.md

 We think 3D digitization offers an ideal means to create an interactive virtual record of the material artefacts that distinguished everyday life in modern Japan.

-We invite specialists of all kinds involved in preserving cultural patrimony to join us in ensuring that the twentieth-century cultural heritage of Japan does not disappear.
+We invite specialists of all kinds involved in preserving cultural patrimony to join us in ensuring that Japan's twentieth-century cultural heritage does not disappear.

 ---